Large Language Model-Based Agents for Software Engineering: A Survey: Analysis from Agent Perspective

+\headt{Deployment Roles.} Deployment roles are responsible for creating deployment plans to release the software to the production environment or end-users.
+Rasheed~\et{}~\cite{rasheed} assign a Deployment Plan Agent to conduct this task.

-\headt{F: Assistant Roles.} Assistant roles primarily provide assistance for other agents.
-For example, the repository custodian in MAGIS~\cite{MAGIS}, the RepoSketcher in CodeS~\cite{CodeS}, and the edit localizer in MASAI~\cite{MASAI} are designed to enhance the comprehension of the target repository architecture for the team; in addition, MapCoder~\cite{MapCoder} uses the retrieval agent to facilitate memory recall; ICAA~\cite{ICAA} introduces the report agent to convert natural language responses into formatted bug reports.
+\headt{Assistant Roles.} Assistant roles primarily provide assistance for other agents.
+For example, the repository custodian in MAGIS~\cite{MAGIS}, the RepoSketcher in CodeS~\cite{CodeS}, the edit localizer in MASAI~\cite{MASAI}, and the Context Retrieval Agent in SpecRover~\cite{SpecRover} is designed to enhance the comprehension of the target repository architecture for the team; in addition, MapCoder~\cite{MapCoder} uses the retrieval agent to facilitate memory recall; ICAA~\cite{ICAA} introduces the report agent to convert natural language responses into formatted bug reports.
+The Reward agent~\cite{RepoUnderstander} measures the possibility that particular code segments contribute to a given issue.
+Ranker is also a common role category, which is designed to choose the optimal results~\cite{MASAI, SpecRover, CORE}.